sheeshKAAN/HTML5/README.md

 # What is HTML?
 HTML **(Hypertext Markup Language)** is a markup language used when creating web pages, it forms the basis of the web page.
 CSS, which makes it look more beautiful and organized, is JavaScript, which allows it to be used in a more dynamic structure.
 HTML5 is the fifth version of the HTML markup standard, one of the core technologies of the Internet.

+Yes, now that we have made the definition, we can move on to the software part.
+First of all, let's start with the basic elements, we will encounter these elements frequently.

 # Basis Elements
 - ```<!DOCTYPE>``` : It is used to determine which version of HTML should be interpreted when interpreting the HTML page.
 All HTML pages begin with the ```<!DOCTYPE>``` definition.
 This definition represents the HTML version of the page.